Holly-Horwood/keto_pantry/README.md

 **Running the Code**

-- Click on the following link to access the live site at Github pages https://github.com/Holly-Horwood/keto_kitchen or for Heroku https://keto-kitchen-hollyci.herokuapp.com/
+- Click on the following link to access the live site at Github pages [Keto Pantry on GitHub](https://github.com/Holly-Horwood/keto_pantry) or for Heroku [Keto Pantry on Heroku](https://keto-pantry.herokuapp.com/)

 **Test Planning:**
-  Automated testing was implemented using Pythons [unittest](https://docs.python.org/3/library/unittest.html) and can be viewed in the *test.py* file.
+  Automated testing was implemented using Djangos [TestCase](https://docs.djangoproject.com/en/2.2/topics/testing/overview/)Each app within the project will have two files that can be viewed *tests_views.py* and  *tests_forms.py*.
 All remaining tests were carried out manually by humans.
-For the browser testing the users will interact with the map and click on all links and buttons and observe the results as well as viewing the site on different viewports.
+For the browser testing the users will interact with all pages of the site as well as click on all links and buttons and fill out all forms to observe the results as well as viewing the site on different viewports.

 ### **Automated Testing**

+**TestCase**
+-   TestCase was used for automated testing it uses Pythons standard library unittest.
+Using this I built ?????? different tests for most of my Python views, forms and models.
+All tests created passed.

 **Travis**
 -   Was used for continuous integration testing, checks all packages are valid and project compiles.
 Once configured all builds are passing.
 [![Build Status](https://travis-ci.org/Holly-Horwood/keto_pantry.svg?branch=master)](https://travis-ci.org/Holly-Horwood/keto_pantry)

 **Coverage**
+-   Coverage was used to indentify any areas that had been missed in my TestCase builds, I could then add any extra tests that were needed.

 **Lighthouse**
     I also used chromes _Lighthouse_ extension.